stanleymho/CourseProject/README.md

 ### 2.1.
 Description

-_sentimentalyze_ is a tool for performing _sentiment analysis_ over the dataset which _tweetscollect_ has collected.
+_sentimentalyze_ is a tool for performing _sentiment analysis_ over the dataset with tweets which _tweetscollect_ has collected.

 ### 2.2.
 Implementation